-If no boundary conditions are explicitly defined, each boundary defaults to a $\partial A/\partial n = 0$ Neumann boundary condition.
-However, a non-derivative boundary condition must be defined somewhere so that the problem has a unique solution.
+If no boundary conditions are explicitly defined, each boundary defaults to a homogeneous Neumann boundary condition.
+However, a non-derivative boundary condition must be defined somewhere (or the potential must be defined at one reference point in the domain) so that the problem has a unique solution.

-For axisymmetric problems, A = 0 is enforced on the line r = 0.
+For axisymmetric magnetic problems, A = 0 is enforced on the line r = 0.
 In this case, a valid solution can be obtained without explicitly defining any boundary conditions, as long as part of the boundary of the problem lies along r = 0.
+This is not the case for electrostatic problems, however.
+For electrostatic problems, it is valid to have a solution with a non-zero potential along r = 0.